 In 1918 when both Lithuania and Latvia became independent from the Russian empire the ethnic boundary was far more dilluted.
 There was a short dispute on where the Lithuanian-Latvian border should run, solved by a peaceful arbitration in 1922.
 Still the new border left many people "on the wrong side", with some northern Lithuanian towns (e.g. Palanga) being 10%-25% Latvian.
 Overally there were 14 883 Latvians in Lithuania according to the 1923 census (0,7% of the entire Lithuanian population).

-Subsequently the minorities on both sides of the border decreased due to various reasons, not the least among them emmigration to their newly-established ethnic homeland.
+Subsequently the minorities on both sides of the border decreased due to various reasons, not the least among them emigration to their newly-established ethnic homeland.
 The Soviet population transfers failed to replenish the communities.

 Latvian nation is multi-religious with strong Roman Catholic and Lutheran communities.
 Latvians of Lithuania were traditionally overwhelmingly Lutheran (in 1923 as much as 91% of Lithuania's Latvians were Lutheran).
-Today however only 36% of Lithuania's Latvians are Lutheran, another 36% are Roman Catholic and some 21% are atheists (as per 2001 census).
+Today however only 36% of Lithuania's Latvians are Lutheran, another 36% are Roman Catholic and some 21% are irreligious (as per 2001 census).

 Perhaps because their cultural similarity to Lithuanians the Latvians of Lithuania generally receive less public attention than other traditional minorities of comparable size.

 Unlike in many southeastern European countries Gypsies make up only a small portion of Lithuanian population (2 500 people) but they are very visible for those who seek.
 Next to Vilnius international airport there is a unique Gypsy district ("Taboras") full of illegally constructed wooden shacks whose owners refuse to pay any taxes.